Timeframes

 Daily (1D)

 The bread-and-butter swing-trader timeframe.
 Each bar is one trading day.
 Setups develop over days to weeks.
-Lookback covers ~365 trading days so longer trends are visible.
+Lookback now covers ~3 years of trading days so multi-year trends and long-term support/resistance are visible.
 Best when:

 • You don’t want to babysit the market intraday.